bixb922/crank-organ/doc-software/README.md

 "Next note" will go to the next note in the tuner list.

+## Configuration of tuning frequency
+The standard tuning frequency is 440 Hz.
+You can enter another frequency on the General Configuration page.

+When the weather is hot or cold, all pipes change tuning.
+If you want a relative tuning and if you do not need to tune to exactly 440 Hz, then you can use the average frequency shown on the note list page instead of 440 Hz.
+That saves a lot of time when tuning.

 # 9. History
 The history page will show all dates a tune has been played, and a list of all tunes played that date.
-There is a button to purge older history, if you should wish that.
+There is a button to purge older history, if you should wish that, either day by day or all entries older that a specified number of days.

 The column "% completed" show how much of the tune has been played.
 100% means the complete tune.
 I like to know whether I stopped a tune (with the "Next" button on the performance page) before completing in order to review that tune.

 ![History page](history.jpg)

+Old history can be purged, either selecting a day on the history page, or with a maximum number of days at the bottom of the history page, or with a General Configuration parameter.

 # 10. Edit Tunelib
 The Tunelib Editor allows to edit information about the tunes.